cyberbotics/webots/docs/discord/technical-questions.md

 reverted back my runtime.ini file to what i originally had and still works if i open webots through terminal

-`@Luftwaffel` its recognizing my custom message now.
+`@Simon Steinmann` its recognizing my custom message now.
 Thank you. so apparently if i open webots by clicking the application icon it doesn't recognize my custom message but if i open webots through terminal as you said, it is recognizing the custom message

 for sure

-##### Luftwaffel 06/05/2020 15:16:37
+##### Simon Steinmann [Moderator] 06/05/2020 15:16:37
 let me know if it works